AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/detailed_walkthrough.rst

 Finally, the last tab lets you choose :

-* The model
+* The models

-    * SegResNet is a lightweight model (low memory requirements) with decent performance.
+    * SegResNet is a lightweight model (low memory requirements) from MONAI originally designed for 3D fMRI data.
+    * VNet is a heavier (than SegResNet) CNN from MONAI designed for medical image segmentation.
-    * TRAILMAP is a recent model trained for axonal detection in cleared tissue; use it if your dataset is similar
+    * TRAILMAP is our PyTorch implementation of a 3D CNN model trained for axonal detection in cleared tissue.
-    * VNet is a possibly more performant model than SegResnet but requires much more memory
+    * TRAILMAP-MS is our implementation in PyTorch additionally trained on mouse cortical neural nuclei from mesoSPIM data.
+    * Note, the code is very modular, so it is relatively straightforward to use (and contribute) your model as well.

 * The loss : for object detection in 3D volumes you'll likely want to use the Dice or Dice-focal Loss.